mehmetalici/problems-vs-algorithms/README.md

 2. Once we know the end node of prefix, a recursive DFS method is employed to traverse all suffix nodes.
 Since all characters will be traversed in the worst case, the time complexity is the expected time complexity, which is O(m*n).

+#### Space Complexity Analysis
+We build a trie and its size scales linearly with the input words.
+Moreover, finding suffixes creates an additional list of possible words.
+Therefore, in the worst case, the space complexity would be O(m*n).

 ### Problem 6: Unsorted Integer Array
 #### Description: